COMP4350-Landstreicher/PlatePlanner/README.md

 ### Core Features

-1. Account Management
+1. Account Management:
     - Users can create an account and use it to log in to the web app.
-2. View and Retrieve Recipes
+2. View and Retrieve Recipes:
     - Users can view all available recipes and retrieve a specific recipe with its name.
-3. Recipes Management
+3. Recipes Management:
     - Users can upload new recipes and modify them afterwards.
-4. Shopping list
+4. Shopping list:
     - Users can choose recipes and generate an ingredient shopping list from the chosen recipes.
 5. Non-functional feature:
     - The web app can concurrently support 100 users with 1000 requests per minute.